jwmeidinger/SMRS/README.md

 The API consists of:

-- Get request to obtain data from Team, Project, Review, Defects, ProductNumber, PhaseType and Account list.
+- Get request to obtain data from Team, Project, Review, Defects, Product, PhaseType and Account list.
 - Ability to grant or delete Tokens as admins privileges.
 - Ability for POST requests for authenticated users can create new objects such as Defects or Projects.
 - Ability for DELETE requests for authenticated users can remove objects such as Defects or Projects.